iAbhishek91/learn-python/05-poetry/README.md

 poetry env info # python virtual env and some other metadata

-poetry update # reinstalls all the dependencies
+poetry install # install all dependencies poetry update # update and reinstalls all the dependencies

 poetry build # build the project in package, creates a dist folder and puts the gz file there